brkch/brkch/README.md

 - 👋 Hi, I’m @brkch
-- 👀 I’m interested in computer science
+- 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning Arduino
 - 💞️ I’m looking to collaborate on people who share me their project ideas...
 - 📫 How to reach me : discord or insta : solo_ab2